 As Savers know, fluoridated water is terrible for bones.
 Distilled water is not only fluoride-free; it’s the purest and cleanest water you can find.

 There is a widely-held misconception that distilled water leaches minerals from the bones, but it’s not so.
 In fact, in addition to helping create an alkaline environment in the body (even though distilled water has a slightly acidic pH), distilled water helps transport organic minerals and vitamins into your cells where they belong.
 As I write in The Missing Link, the report on water included with your order of the Osteoporosis Reversal Program:

 “When you consume excessive amounts of inorganic minerals from the water you drink, your body cannot rid itself of them fast enough, so they end up as unwelcome deposits scattered throughout your body.
 In fact, scientific studies have shown that minerals contained in spring water, mineral water, and in tap water are poorly absorbed and mostly rejected by cellular tissue sites.
 That’s because usable minerals do not pass through cell walls; they must be actively transported by the body’s metabolic processes.”

 I recommend adding a few drops of fresh lemon juice to water, because “distilled water with lemon juice cleanses your body of acidic residue and because of its negative electrical charge drags out toxins via the urine.”
-(The Save Our Bones Program)
+(The Osteoporosis Reversal Program)

 So it’s clear that to build healthy bones, you must have adequate water, and it must be pure, clean, and fluoride-free.

 Now as you follow these easy tips, you’ll hopefully make a habit of staying well hydrated, so let’s get started!

 Place sticky notes in strategic areas where you spend most of your time during the day.
 Here are more ideas: